Off-Campus Study Policy and Options

 A period of study in an appropriate country, usually in the junior year, is strongly encouraged for all students of language, and there are excellent options in Spain and Latin America.
 Interested students should start planning early in their sophomore year to select a program that fits their needs.
 Please also read “Suggestions and Policies for Off-Campus Study in Spanish Speaking Countries” for important general advice and requirements for studying in Spanish-speaking countries, particularly for majors.

 Visiting Bowdoin's Off-Campus Study web page is essential for your planning.
 There you will find a comprehensive list of program options, important application deadlines, and information about choosing a program.
-After choosing some options and visiting the Off-Campus Study office, seek the advice of afaculty member in Spanish.
+After choosing some options and visiting the Off-Campus Study office, seek the advice of a faculty member in Hispanic Studies.

 Bowdoin awards up to 4 general credits per semester for courses taken off-campus for up to a year.

-The Spanish program awards, for courses taken in the humanities and social sciences:
+The Hispanic Studies program awards, for courses taken in the humanities and social sciences:

 - up to 3 credits toward the major for a semester-long off-campus study in a Spanish-speaking country.